huangning211/USMD-and-UDLM/README.md

 - **Number of images**：1,042
 - **Number of instances**：2,328
 - **Resolution**：1920×1080
-- The UDLM sample data is located in the `/sample/UDLM` directory.
+- The UDLM sample data is located in the directory: `/sample/UDLM`

 ---